Herbes de Provence is a popular spice blend with so many applications. Here are 4 simple DIY recipes so that you can easily make your own!

 - Save money (the bends cost a ton more than individual spices.
 I guess the spice mixer folks get paid a lot of money :-).)

 - Have fun in the kitchen (this is something that you can certainly do with your kids!

 Herbes de Provence Recipes

 Now, there are a number of different Herbes de Provence recipes to choose from.
-I've used several and haven't found much variation in the flavor, mainly because I'm using it mainly for our popcorn topping and I just have never found it to taste anything but great!
+I've used several and haven't found many variations in the flavor, mainly because I'm using it mainly for our popcorn topping and I just have never found it to taste anything but great!
 Whenever I run out, I just look at the different recipes and pick one based on what I have.